DeFi in 2026: Key Trends, Risks, and What Practitioners Need to Watch

 These trends are forcing practitioners to rethink protocol architecture, compliance, and security at every layer.

-DeFi Infrastructure and Protocol Architecture
+DeFi Infrastructure & Protocol Architecture

 zk-Rollups and Optimistic Rollups are now standard for scaling, with leading protocols migrating most user activity to Layer-2s.
 This shift impacts every facet of DeFi engineering: